Knowing your vegetable crop families is the first step to property crop rotation in your garden.

 - Spinach (Including New Zealand Spinach)

-This family is not a really big group, but is also one where you can really see the family resemblance.
-The leaves of this family, especially when young look very much alike.
-These plants have some pests in common, but are not heavily effected my and plant diseases.
+This family is not a really big group but is also one where you can really see the family resemblance.
+The leaves of this family, especially when the g look very much alike.
+These plants have some pests in common but are not heavily affected my and plant diseases.
 Rotation of this family should be very simple as they can all be grown close together in the same bed!

 Common Name: Allium